jiaqi/Cloud-Prize/Submission.md

 ## Describe your Submission

-DataMung is a self-serviced tool that runs mysqldump against RDS MySQL database instance from a copy of EC2 instance, and stores result to S3.
-It also go backwards and restore an RDS instance from S3 object.
-The steps in backup or restore process is driven by Simple Workflow.
-User interacts the tool via a web UI, which calls a RESTful service that allows other systems to integrate with the tool.
+DataMung is a self-serviced, web-based tool that backs up RDS MySQL instance into S3.
+It does so my running predefined workflows with SWF and create replication, launch EC2 instance, run MySQL command and upload result to S3.
+As a result Datamung allows user to replicate MySQL RDS instance across region, VPC, account, or AWS network.

-This tool allows user to replicate MySQL instance across regions or accounts.
+More details about Datamung is available at http://wiki.cyclopsgroup.org/datamung A demo website is running at http://datamung-demo.cyclopsgroup.org

 ## Provide Links to Github Repo's for your Submission